HELAA Site WF01

 The National Planning Policy Framework (NPPF) offers the opportunity for local communities to identify green areas of particular importance to them for special protection.
 Once designated these open spaces will not be developed except in very special circumstances.
 Any type of green space could be suitable for designation and may also include land where sports pavilions, boating lakes or structures such as war memorials are located, allotments, or urban spaces that provide a tranquil oasis.

-In March 2015 the Parish Council agreed its submission of Local Green Space Designations which can be viewed on the link below.
+In March 2015 the Parish Council agreed its submission of Local Green Space Designations which can be downloaded below.

 Placemaking Plan Consultation Programme